-Hunt Valve was founded 1919 to manufacture severe service valves for the U.S. steel industry.
+In 1984, Hunt Valve Company purchased the assets of a company that had been manufacturing severe service valves for the U.S. steel industry since 1919.
 With the end of World War I and the advent of assembly line manufacturing, America’s heavy industrial revolution was in full swing.
-During this time, Hunt quickly became known as a supplier of reliable, heavy-duty valves in a variety of growing U.S. industries.
+During that time, the seller became known as a supplier of reliable, heavy-duty valves in a variety of growing U.S. industries.

-During the economic boom following World War II, Hunt’s well-known reliability was established.
-While numerous American engineering firms were exporting heavy industrial machinery around the world, Hunt valves were the product of choice on many of these machines because product reliability was critical in these distant, isolated locations.
+During the economic boom following World War II, the seller’s well-known reliability was established.
+While numerous American engineering firms were exporting heavy industrial machinery around the world, the seller’s valves were the product of choice on many of these machines because product reliability was critical in these distant, isolated locations.

-Hunt’s affiliation with the U.S. Navy dates back to the early days of submarine development with the supply of pneumatic valves that were used to control the periscope’s up/down function.
+The seller’s affiliation with the U.S. Navy dated back to the early days of submarine development with the supply of pneumatic valves that were used to control the periscope’s up/down function.
 This valve was later used in similar submarine applications such as for the snorkel’s up/down function.
-Hunt Valve also supplied valves for the first nuclear-powered submarine, the USS Nautilus in the early 1950’s.
+The seller also supplied valves for the first nuclear-powered submarine, the USS Nautilus in the early 1950’s.

-What about today?
-Hunt Valve’s innovative engineering solutions can be found in applications on all six industrialized continents.
-The company specializes in severe-duty valves and complementary engineered components and system solutions for applications that include primary metals, energy, process and U.S. Navy nuclear-powered vessels, including all submarines and carriers in operation as well as the Virginia Class, Ford Class and soon-to-be-in-production Ohio Replacement.
+Today, Hunt Valve produces innovative engineering solutions that can be found in applications on all six industrialized continents.
+Hunt Valve specializes in severe-duty valves and complementary engineered components and system solutions for applications that include primary metals, energy, process and U.S. Navy nuclear-powered vessels, including all submarines and carriers in operation as well as the Virginia Class, Ford Class and soon-to-be-in-production Columbia Class.